-In striving to create a welcoming and safe space for them, we are considering a number of issues.
+In striving to create a welcoming and safe space for children, we are considering a number of issues.
 We use the words “child” and “children” here for convenience to mean (in the recognised legal meaning) anyone under 18.
 We often find that these words can be used as labels and subconsciously encourages “adult” people to think of the littler people as if they had different needs to others.
 We invite you (and ourselves) to hold the label lightly.

 Will there be activities organised specifically with children in mind?

 We invite everybody to offer activities which children might enjoy, along with others.
 The person offering might ask for help in setting up and tidying up.
 If a young child wants to take part, they would probably need an adult to help them e.g. a parent.
 That is, it’s not the responsibility of the person offering to supervise the kids.
 All workshop sessions to be open to children unless stated by facilitator to be unsuitable in advance.
 There will be a facilitated Young People’s Circle at 5pm – 5.30pm each day to support them in getting the most from the camp.

 What’s the legal situation?
 Since we started organising the Summerfest, we have been advised by someone who is familiar with the legal issues to reduce the risks that individual organisers take.
 Based on this advice, we plan to organise the Summerfest so that:

 - No-one is in a role specifically around working with children.